 How To Fix Bad Credit.

 Now that we have looked at and defined the major classifications of bad credit and the impact that they have on your credit report and credit score, the question becomes “how do I fix bad credit?”

 The answer is, thankfully, quite easy.
-Our team of attorneys and professionals have been helping tens of thousands of consumers fix their bad credit since 2003.
+Our team of attorneys and professionals have been helping tens of thousands of consumers fix their bad credit for more than 8 years.
 We have perfected both the strategies and tactics as well as having a bullet proof system in place to make sure that the bureaus comply with the laws empowering you the consumer to have the most positive credit report possible.
-We would like to help you achieve this same level of success starting today at our client friendly rate of only $29 per month, with an industry low one-time file set up fee of $29.
+We would like to help you achieve this same level of success starting today at our client friendly rate of only $29 per month, with a one-time file set up fee of $89.
 There are no long term contracts, and our services are backed by a full refund policy.